 Person-centered web-support to improve self- management in women with type 1 diabetes during pregnancy and early motherhood

-Based on the findings in the MODIAB research project, and a survey on Internet use, needs and expectations of web-based support in childbearing women with type 1 diabetes, a website has been developed using participatory design, including users, professionals, researchers and web designers.
-Evidence-based information has been produced 3 and a prototype of a web support has been developed and tested by women with type 1 diabetes.
-The developed web-based support has been implemented in an on-going multicentre randomized controlled trial in which women with type 1 diabetes in early pregnancy are randomised to either usual care or web-based support in addition to usual care (ClinicalTrial.gov Identifier: NCT01565824).
-Early motherhood is here defined as covering the first six months of infancy.
+Based on findings in the MODIAB research program, including a survey on Internet use, needs and expectations of web-based support in childbearing women with type 1 diabetes , a website has been developed using participatory design, including users, professionals, researchers and web designers .
+Evidence-based information has been produced , and a prototype of a web support has been developed and tested by women with type 1 diabetes .
+The developed web-based support has been implemented in an on-going multicentre randomized controlled trial in which women with type 1 diabetes in early pregnancy are randomised to either usual care or web-based support in addition to usual care (ClinicalTrial.gov Identifier: NCT01565824) and followed during pregnancy and early motherhood (first six months of infancy).
 The hypothesis is that complementary web-based support including evidence-based information, a self-care diary and communication with peers will improve wellbeing and diabetes management.
 The study involves six centers (hospitals) in Sweden.

 - Sparud-Lundin, C. Ranerup, A & Berg, M. Internet use, needs and expectations of web-based information and communication in childbearing women with type 1 diabetes.
 BMC Medical Informatics and Decision Making, 2011, 11:49.

 - Berg, M. Adolfsson, A. Ranerup, A & Sparud-Lundin, C. The process of developing person-centered web support to women with type 1 diabetes in pregnancy and early motherhood.
 Diabetes Technology and Therapeutics, 2013, in press.